Restorative justice scheme enhanced to help support more victims of crime

 Advertisement

-Previously, restorative justice was also offered within the Notts Victim CARE service.
-However, they have now been separated out as two distinct services as part of a move to simplify them for the public and increase take-up.
+Previously, restorative justice was also offered within the Notts Victim CARE service. but they have now been separated as part of a move to simplify them for the public and increase take-up.

-Nicola Bancroft, Assistant Director at Remedi, said: “Remedi are absolutely delighted to be delivering the Restorative Nottinghamshire Service from 1 October 2023.
+Nicola Bancroft, Remedi assistant director, said: “Remedi is delighted to be delivering the Restorative Nottinghamshire Service from October 1.

-“As an organisation, we have been delivering Restorative Justice since 1996, and in the last 27 years we have seen multiple examples of how Restorative Justice can change people's lives for the better.
+“We have been delivering Restorative Justice since 1996 and have seen multiple examples of how Restorative Justice can change people's lives for the better.

 “We are really looking forward to working with our partners and the wider community to provide a quality, safe Restorative Justice service, which will provide more opportunities for engagement and greater accessibility.”